learn-co-curriculum/dsc-multiple-linear-regression-statsmodels-lab-v2-5/README.md

 # Multiple Linear Regression in Statsmodels - Lab

 ## Introduction
-In this lab, you'll practice fitting a multiple linear regression model on the Boston Housing dataset!
+In this lab, you'll practice fitting a multiple linear regression model on the Ames Housing dataset!

 ## Objectives
 You will be able to: